GiggleLiu/ScientificComputingForPhysicists/README.md

-# Example

-Example book
+# Scientific Computing for Physicists, with Julia

-See <https://booktemplate.huijzer.xyz/> for more information.
+See <https://book.jinguo-group.science/> for more information.